Anke von Harpe, QProgress

 You will be able to attend 2 of these sessions.
 Please choose the ones you like to attend when you register for the course.

 Linking Lean and Quality

-Discussion of various case studies in two dedicated sessions, for example:
+Discussion of various case studies in two interactive sessions, for example:

 - Use historic data

 - Get out of a mess

 Lean (Documentation) Systems